RyanLamansky/dotnet-webassembly/README.md

 ## Development Status

 - Post-"MVP" features of WebAssembly (garbage collection, threads, SIMD, etc) will be added after the 1.0 release of this library.
-- Current development focus is on deciding the best way to implement import functionality.
+- Current development focus is addressing the known issues listed below.
-This is the last major chunk of work; release 1.0 won't be far behind.
 - 100% of instructions can be parsed by `WebAssemnbly.Module.ReadFromBinary` and written back out.
 - 91% of instructions can be compiled.
-- 196 unit tests (at the time of writing) provide strong quality assurance.
+- 197 unit tests (at the time of writing) provide strong quality assurance.
 Following traditional [test-driven development](https://en.wikipedia.org/wiki/Test-driven_development) practices, the tests are written first and then the library is updated to pass the test.

 ## Known Issues